Barn Wood Overlay DIY Table

 To know me is to love my junk.
 I found this table for free somewhere in some Dumpster.
 It was in sad shape, but I knew it would go on to live another day.
 I also knew I had to pull something out of my garbage pile to transform for this month’s DIY FURNITURE Girl’s Themed Project.
 My goal for this project was to use 100% upcycled items and use whatever I had on hand already.

-Next I measured (sort of) the width and depth of the legs and cut wood to overlay and frame out the legs.
+Next, I measured (sort of) the width and depth of the legs and cut wood to overlay and frame the legs.
 I used this awesome nail gun to attach everything.
-It is cordless, pneumatic, and I love it!
+It is cordless, and pneumatic, I love it!
 I ordered it from Amazon here.

 I needed the cut edges to look more like the aged look of the boards.
-I didn’t get all fancy and make a ton of 45 degree cuts, in case you are wondering.
+I didn’t get all fancy and make a ton of 45-degree cuts, in case you are wondering.
 To darken the boards, I used DIY Paint, Dark & Decrepit.
 It’s an all-natural stain and top coat together.

 If you missed my video on how to use them, check it out as I refinished my free Mid Century Buffet.

-I made a top with the same pile of wood, but it definitely needed handles.
+I made a top with the same wood pile, but it needed handles.
 My first try was rope handles.
 FAIL.

-Made a 2nd top that was bigger.
-(This is a VERY big pile of wood I have).
+I made a 2nd top that was bigger.
+(This is a huge pile of wood I have).
 I was fresh out of industrial handles.
 This was my one purchase.
 To get the handles to look old, you can try one of the rust methods mentioned above, or you can try this.

 Lightly spray Copper Metallic Paint.
 When dry, use CeCe Caldwell’s 100% Natural Stain applied with a Sea Sponge.
 I used Walnut Grove.
 Next I added two more layers of color with Modern Masters Colorant in Tobacco Brown and Black.
 Love the way the handles look with my rusty trowels.

-I found the best way to apply the colorant is to use a sock you literally pulled from the garbage.
-I was out of rags and all I coud find was an old pair of socks.
+I found the best way to apply the colorant is to use a sock you pulled from the garbage.
+I was out of rags, and all I could find was an old pair of socks.
 No clue why there was a pair of socks in my Workshop garbage can, but I went with it.
 You have a lot of control with a sock as your applicator.
 Get over the yuck factor.
 Your wood is dirtier than that sock at this point.